eileenwang1/Learned_Palestrina/README.md

 * music21

 ## Getting started
+Play example_output.mid to hear an example of the result.
-Run Generate0.ipynb and generate music on your own.
+Run Generate0.ipynb and generate music on your own!
+The output will be in test_output.mid, and can also be played in Generate0.ipynb

 ## References
 1. [Data source] "Giovanni Pierluigi da Palestrina" *ChoralWiki.*